fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 ### COVID-19 Health and Awareness
 UNM is a mask friendly, but not a mask required, community.
 To be registered or employed at UNM, Students, faculty, and staff must all meet UNM's Administrative Mandate on Required COVID-19 vaccination.
 UNM faculty and staff know that these are challenging times.
 Please let us know that you need support so that we can connect you to the right resources and please be aware that UNM will publish information on websites and email about any changes to our public health status and community response.

 **If you are not feeling well, PLEASE DO NOT COME TO CLASS!** There is no grade penalty for missed classes due to illness of any kind.
 If you need to quarantine, and miss several classes, that's fine, but please let me know what's going on.
 We'll work it out and I'll help you stay caught up.
-You will still be expected to complete assignments within a reasonable amount of time, but I'm trying to err on the side of compassion and be very flexible with deadlines.
+You will still be expected to complete assignments within a reasonable amount of time, but I'm very flexible with deadlines as long as you're communicating.

 ### Respectful Learning